renderpci/dedalo/Readme.md

 # V5 Ontology editor

-Since Dédalo was rebuilt with his ontology introduced in v4, this has been the interface of the editor.
-At the begin was a fork of the v3 thesaurus code and it was adapted to manage the terms and connections between nodes.
+Since Dédalo was rebuilt with its ontology introduced in v4, this has been the editor interface.
+It was originally a fork of the v3 thesaurus code and was adapted to handle terms and connections between nodes.
-Now this tech is totally obsolete and it was removed from the main branch.
-This code is obsolete and we recommend do not use it.
-But, it's working (last tests was in 6.2.9 and 6.3.0)and can be used if you want or you need it.
+This technology is now completely obsolete and has been removed from the main branch.
+This code is deprecated and we recommend not to use it.
+But, it is working (last tests were in 6.2.9 and 6.3.0) and can be used if you want or need it.

+# Installing

+If you want to use it.
+Download the code and move it into the Dédalo installation in this path:

+> ./dedalo/core/ontology/v5

+And call it directly into your browser (Dédalo has not link for it).

+Ontology editor has dead, large live the Ontology editor!